-Steam for building heating, CO_2 vaporization and oil heating is supplied by a boiler in the turbine building.
+Steam for building heating, CO2 vaporization and oil heating is supplied by a boiler in the turbine building.

-6.8 Fuel Oil and Diesel Fuel System
+6.8 Fuel Oil and Diesel Fuel Systems

-Fuel oil is received, pumped to a storage tank, and recirculated from a suction heater in the tank to the boiler, with excess return to the tank.
+Fuel oil is received by tank truck, pumped to a yard storage tank, and recirculated from a suction heater in the tank to the boiler, with excess returning to the tank.

-Diesel oil for the emergency diesel generator and start-up of the boiler is received and pumped to a yard storage tank.
+Diesel oil for the emergency diesel-electric generator and start-up of the boiler for building heating is received by tank truck and pumped to a yard storage tank.